egor-tensin/windows7-drivers/README.md

 ## Debugging

 You can debug a driver using WinDbg.
-To enable kernel debugging, you can use the `msconfig` utility (navigate to "Boot" -> "Advanced options..." and check "Debug") or the 'bcdedit' utility:
+To enable kernel debugging, you can use the `msconfig` utility (navigate to "Boot" -> "Advanced options..." and check "Debug") or the `bcdedit` utility:

     bcdedit /debug on
     bcdedit /dbgsettings serial debugport:1 baudrate:115200